On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Details of Experiments

 \subsection{Behavior of the Stationary Point Algorithms}

 In the very first experiment, we are quite interested in the behavior of algorithms we present in \Cref{sec:algo}.
 Specifically, given a tight game instance, we care much on the probability that these algorithms reach the tight bound $b\approx 0.3393$ with respect to the random choice of initial strategies.
-As we have shown in \Cref{sec:TI} and \Cref{prop:generator}, the second algorithm with adjustment strategy pair $\AdjSe$ always reach the smallest approximation ratio among the three.
-Therefore, we will conduct this experiment only with the second adjustment.
+By the convexity of function $f(x,y)$, we can obtain the optimal adjustment by a ternary search algorithm.
+Therefore, this adjustment gives a lower bound for all convex combinations in square $\Lambda$.

 We generate 20 games of size $3\times 3$, 15 games of size $3\times 4$, 10 games of size $4\times 4$, 3 games of size $5\times 5$ and one game of size $6\times 6$ by \Cref{algo:gen}, with respect to a random choice of $(x^*, y^*)$ and $(w^*, z^*)$ in $\Delta_m\times \Delta_n$.
-For $3\times 3$, $3\times 4$, $4\times 4$, $5\times 5$ and $6\times 6$ games, we partition the total space $\Delta_m\times\Delta_n$ into lattices of side length $1/10$, $1/10$, $1/8$, $1/6$ and $1/5$ respectively, and uniformly sample an initial strategy pair from each of them. \Cref{tab:init_test_approx} shows the behavior of the algorithm with the second adjustment on the approximation ratio, given the sampled initial strategies\footnote{We count the cases without distinguishing the specific games of the same size, as the result is similar for every game of the same size.}.
+For $3\times 3$, $3\times 4$, $4\times 4$, $5\times 5$ and $6\times 6$ games, we partition the total space $\Delta_m\times\Delta_n$ into lattices of side length $1/10$, $1/10$, $1/8$, $1/6$ and $1/5$ respectively, and uniformly sample an initial strategy pair from each of them. \Cref{tab:init_test_approx} shows the behavior of the algorithm with the optimal adjustment on the approximation ratio, given the sampled initial strategies\footnote{We count the cases without distinguishing the specific games of the same size, as the result is similar for every game of the same size.}.
 It turns out that among all test cases, there are only 2 cases in one game with size $3\times 4$ that finally stop with $f>0.339$, while all other cases terminate with $f\approx 0$.

 The result provides us with the following insight: even though we can promise the existence of a tight \SP by \Cref{algo:gen}, we cannot promise a high probability to actually find them in practice!
 This result roughly implies the inconsistency of tight instances of \SP algorithms between theory and practice.